Fish (singer)

-Derek William Dick (born 25 April 1958), better known by his stage name Fish, is a Scottish retired singer-songwriter and occasional actor.

-Fish became widely known as the lead singer and lyricist of the neo-progressive rock band Marillion from 1981 until 1988.
-He released 11 UK Top 40 singles with the band, including the Top Ten singles "Kayleigh", "Lavender" and "Incommunicado", and five Top Ten albums, including a number-one with Misplaced Childhood.
+Derek William Dick (born 25 April 1958), better known by his stage name Fish, is a retired Scottish singer, songwriter and occasional actor.
+He was the lead singer and lyricist of the neo-prog band Marillion from 1981 until 1988.
+He released 11 UK Top 40 singles with the band, including the Top 10 singles "Kayleigh", "Lavender" and "Incommunicado", and five Top 10 albums, including a number one with Misplaced Childhood.
 In his solo career, Fish explored contemporary pop and traditional folk, and released a further five Top 40 singles and a Top 10 album.

-Fish's voice has been described as both "distinct" and a "conflation of Roger Daltrey and Peter Gabriel", while his lyrics have been praised as "poetic prose".
+Fish's voice has been described as both "distinct" and a "conflation of Roger Daltrey and Peter Gabriel", while his lyrics have been described as "poetic prose".
 In 2004, Classic Rock ranked Fish at number 49 on its list of "The 100 Greatest Frontmen", describing his "theatrical delivery" as "a major factor in Marillion's spectacular rise, and he masterminded some uniquely ornate lyrical concepts."
 In 2009, Fish was voted at number 37 in a poll of the greatest voices in rock music by Planet Rock listeners.

-In 2018, Fish announced that he would be retiring in 2020 following a farewell tour.
-He released his final studio album Weltschmerz (German for "world-weariness") in 2020, to positive reviews and commercial success.
+In 2020, Fish released his final studio album Weltschmerz (German for "world-weariness"), to critical acclaim and commercial success.
+Fish toured Weltschmerz and celebrated the 30th anniversary of A Vigil in a Wilderness of Mirrors as part of the Vigil's End tour in 2021.
+Fish retired from music following a farewell tour completed in March 2025.